European Movement UK

-The European Movement UK is an independent all-party pressure group in the United Kingdom which campaigns for a close relationship with European Union, and to ensure that European values, standards, and rights are upheld in British law post-Brexit.
-It is part of the European Movement International which pushes for a "democratic, federal, enlarged European Union".
+The European Movement UK is a non-profit, independent all-party advocacy group in the United Kingdom which campaigns for a close relationship with the European Union, and to ensure that European values, standards, and rights are upheld in British law post-Brexit.
+It is part of the European Movement International which is a pan-European network of national and pan-European organisations that seeks to promote new ideas about the future of Europe.
 It is the most prominent pro-Europe group in Britain.

 The Honorary President was Lord Ashdown until his death in December 2018.
 Former Deputy Prime Minister Michael Heseltine was appointed as president in May 2019.
-In December 2022 Lord Adonis stood down as chairman having been in the position since March 2021.
-Prior to him the chairman was Stephen Dorrell.
+In December 2022, Lord Adonis stood down as chairman having been in the position since March 2021.
+Prior to him, the chairman was Stephen Dorrell.
+Following an election in March 2023, members of the movement voted for Mike Galsworthy to become the new chairman.

+As a grassroots-powered organisation, in addition to its membership, the European Movement UK has a network of local groups which campaign regularly in local communities across the local on campaigns of local and national importance.